United Church theological schools across the country offer a variety of educational and training opportunities for everyone.

 Centre for Christian Studies (Winnipeg, MB)

 Imagine church differently!
 The Centre for Christian Studies (CCS) educates leaders for justice, compassion, and transformation.
-We are grounded in the tradition of diakonia, and offer diploma and certificate programs as well as joint degree programs with our partner schools.
-Our students integrate local field education experience with lively and challenging themed learning circle intensives and academic courses.
-Our learning circles are also open for continuing education participants.
-Follow Jesus into community, and learn to build bridges between church and world.
+We are grounded in the tradition of diakonia and the practice of learning in community.
+Our educational approach is collaborative, practical, and flexible.
+We offer a diploma program in Diaconal Ministries and certificate programs in Social Justice, Spiritual Care, and Christian Education and Worship.
+Our students integrate local field education experience with lively and challenging themed learning circle intensives and with academic courses through our partner school.
+Our learning circles are open for continuing education participants, whether you are a minister wanting to deepen your skills or a lay person wanting to step up your faith-filled leadership.
+Follow Jesus into community and learn to build bridges between church and world.
 Learn more: What is the Centre for Christian Studies?
-(YouTube).

 Emmanuel College (Toronto, ON)